Clayton Homes: FEMA lawsuit

+Alleged predatory sales practices

+In 2015, The Seattle Times and the Center for Public Integrity published a report alleging that Clayton Homes unfairly targeted and exploited minority home buyers, including "predatory sales practices, exorbitant fees and interest rates that can exceed 15 percent, trapping many buyers in loans they can’t afford and in homes that are almost impossible to sell or refinance."
+The company was subsequently investigated federally.

+Clayton Homes was further criticized for its alleged use of corrupt business practices.
+The company denied discriminating against its customers or its workers.
+Warren Buffett, the CEO of Berkshire Hathaway, defended Clayton against predatory lending claims in an interview saying: "We have 300,000 loans on the books and in the last 3 years I've not received one letter of complaint from anybody."

 Philanthropy

+Hope for Warriors

 In 2015, Clayton Homes released the Patriot home model and partnered with the Hope for the Warriors veterans assistance group.
 Clayton Home Building Group gave a check for $33,600 to the organization in January.
-Hope For The Warriors works with veterans from all branches of the military as well as post 9/11 active duty, National Guard, and reserve service members.
+Hope for the Warriors works with veterans from all branches of the military, as well as post 9/11 active duty, National Guard, and reserve service members.
 In May 2016, Clayton presented a $100,000 check to the organization.

 In 2019, Clayton Home Building Group became a founding sponsor of the Warrior's Compass Suite program by Hope for the Warriors to help veterans transition from US military service to civilian employment.
 Clayton Home Building Group committed to donating $300,000 to support the program.

+Family Promise

-Clayton Homes also partners with Family Promise to donate several homes per year to families who have experienced homelessness.
+Clayton Homes also partners with Family Promise to donate homes to families who have experienced homelessness.
 In 2021, Clayton Homes donated $450,000 and 3 off-site built homes to be used to prevent family homelessness.